mmb-irb/MDDB-docker/README.md

 Once the Virtual Machine has all the **dependencies installed** and all the **config** files are **set up**, it's the moment of executing the **Docker Swarm** service. **Docker Swarm** is a **container orchestration** tool for **clustering** and **scheduling** Docker containers.

 [**Click here for seeing the detailed instructions for executing Docker Swarm**](readme/docker-swarm.md)

- or [Click here](readme/docker-compose.md) for the detailed instructions for executing Docker Compose.

 ### Tips